tokenize-x/tx-crust/README.md

-# crust
+# TX Crust

-`crust` library helps you build and run all the applications needed for development and testing.
+`tx-crust` library helps you build and run all the applications needed for development and testing.

 ## Prerequisites

-To use `crust` you need:
+To use `tx-crust` you need:

 - `go 1.18` or newer
 - `gcc`